Steinkraft Calcit Blattdünger Anwendung erklärt

 Grünkraft Calcium is crop-neutral — the physiological mechanism of action via the stomata works for all plants that have leaf pores.

-Documented field trials are available for: grapevines, olives, sugar beet, wheat, barley, potatoes, lettuce, strawberries, cucumbers, tomatoes, coffee, onions, pineapples, broccoli, corn, sugar cane, and others.
+Documented field trials are available for: grapevine, olive, sugar beet, wheat, barley, potato, lettuce, strawberry, cucumber, tomato, coffee, onion, pineapple, broccoli, corn, sugar cane, and others.

-For large-scale crops such as alfalfa, corn, wheat, and potatoes, documented benefits include direct yield increases, earlier maturity, and reduced pesticide requirements.
-In horticulture, as well as citrus and mango plantations, Grünkraft Calcium improves the nutrient density of fruits, their shelf life, and commercial grade.
+For large-scale crops such as alfalfa, corn, wheat, and potatoes, direct yield increases, earlier maturity, and reduced pesticide requirements are documented.
+In horticulture, as well as in citrus and mango plantations, Grünkraft Calcium improves the nutrient density of fruits, storage stability, and commercial grade.

 Which Steinkraft products do you recommend for soil improvement and water retention?